kylefdyer/kylefdyer.github.io/README.md

 Update on the excellent talk by Dr. Jan Grabowski last night
 -  I understand nationalism it bit more.
-- And I understand more the value of the work of archivists.
+-  I appreciate the work of archivists more too.
 (The friend who invited me is an archivists here in town.)

 Dr. Grabowski is a historian and focuses on Poland during WWII.
 He's had to defend himself in Polish court against charges of defaming Edward Malinowski, mayor of a Polish village before WWII.
 The charges against Dr. Grabowski relate to a movement in Poland referred to as the "Polish memory wars".
 This 2021 New Yorker article : [The Historians Under Attack for Exploring Poland’s Role in the Holocaust](https://www.newyorker.com/news/our-columnists/the-historians-under-attack-for-exploring-polands-role-in-the-holocaust) provides a great summary.